cpjobling/eg-247-textbook/_sources/labs/lab01/index.md

 ### Download starter script

-Right click to save the file [elem_sigs.mlx](https://github.com/cpjobling/eg-247-textbook/blob/master/labs/lab01/elem_sigs.mlx) to your ``lab01`` folder.
-Open the file from the file browser in MATLAB.
+Right click to save the file [elem_sigs.m](https://github.com/cpjobling/eg-247-textbook/blob/master/labs/lab01/elem_sigs.m) to your ``lab01`` folder.
+Open the file as a Live Script file in the file browser in MATLAB.

 +++